Billionaires and big ag are joining venture investors to fund lab-grown meat

 That doubling has massive — and potentially catastrophic — implications for humanity.

-“Meat produced through animal agriculture is terrible for the environment, raises global health concerns, is cruel to animals and is failing the free world,” says Bannon.
+“Meat produced through animal agriculture is terrible for the environment, raises global health concerns, is cruel to animals and is failing to feed the world,” says Bannon.

 Raising animals contributes more to greenhouse emissions than all cars, trucks, boats and planes combined — and as meat consumption doubles, emissions are expected to increase by another 30 percent by 2050, according to a study by the United Nations.